Group-5-Final-Project/Final-Project/README.md

   2. After training the model, the model predictions training dataset will be compiled as y_pred, and a confusion matrix will be created.

-  3. The confusion matrix from sklearn.metrics will be used to compare the predicted vs actual results and provides useful insights for model evalaution.
+  3. The confusion matrix from sklearn.metrics will be used to compare the predicted vs actual results and provides useful insights for model evalution.
 The accuracy score will provide a quantitative comparison between the actual and predicted and values.

   4. A classication report will be created using `imbalanced_classification_report` from imbalanced-learn.
 This will be used to evaluate the classification performed on the imbalanced dataset.
 As our dataset is also imbalanced, imbalanced classification report provide better insight in evaluating the model.